ROCm/rocSOLVER/docs/source/userguide_examples.rst

     #include <iostream>
     #include <stdlib.h>
     #include <vector>
-    #include <rocsolver.h>      //  this includes all the rocsolver C interfaces and type declarations
+    #include <rocsolver/rocsolver.h>      //  this includes all the rocsolver C interfaces and type declarations

     using namespace std;